Polydor Records: Beginnings

 Polydor Records was founded on 2 April 1913 by German Polyphon-Musikwerke AG in Leipzig and registered on 25 July 1914 (Nr.
 316613).
 The label was founded as Firma Brachhausen & Riesener in 1887 by Gustav Adolf Brachhausen and Ernst Paul Riessner, for manufacturing their new mechanical disc-playing music box Polyphon, invented in 1870.
 During World War I on 24 April 1917, Polyphon-Musikwerke AG acquired the German Deutsche Grammophon-Aktiengesellschaft record plant and company from the German government.
 The German state had taken over British-held Grammophon as enemy property during World War I.

 Polydor was originally an independent branch of the Polyphon-Grammophon-Konzern group.
 It was used as an export label from 1924.
-After the British and German branches of the Gramophone Company were separated during World War I, Deutsche Grammophon claimed the rights to the Nipper-dog and gramophone trademark for Germany, where HMV recordings were to be released under the Electrola trademark replacing the company lost during the war.
+After the British and German branches of the Gramophone Company were separated during World War I, Deutsche Grammophon claimed the rights to the Nipper-dog and gramophone trademark for Germany, where His Master's Voice recordings were to be released under the Electrola trademark replacing the company lost during the war.
 In turn, Deutsche Grammophon records exported from Germany were released on the Polyphon Musik and Polydor labels.
 New foreign branches were founded, for example in Austria, Denmark, Sweden and France.

 In 1941, Deutsche Grammophon (including Polydor) was purchased by Siemens & Halske.
 Polydor became a popular music label in 1946, while the new Deutsche Grammophon Gesellschaft label became a classical music label in 1949.
 The previously used label, Grammophon, was disbanded.
 DGG gave, by an agreement dated 5 July 1949, an exclusive license from 1 July 1951 to use the Nipper-dog with gramophone to the original owner's company Electrola, the German branch of EMI.
 (In Germany, it was impossible to sell the trademark without selling the company.)
 Polydor remained Deutsche Grammophon's export label, including classical music, in France and the Spanish-speaking world for the remainder of the long-playing era, as a result of language and cultural concerns.
 DGG established a subsidiary in London called Polydor Records Ltd. in 1954.

 In the early 1960s, orchestra leader Bert Kaempfert signed unknowns Tony Sheridan and The Beatles, credited as The Beat Brothers, to Polydor.
 Popular International entertainers such as James Last, Bert Kaempfert, Kurt Edelhagen, Caterina Valente and the Kessler Twins appeared on the Polydor label, as well as many French, Spanish and Latin-American figures.

 Siemens entered into a joint venture with Philips in 1962 creating the Grammophon-Philips Group, of which Polydor became a subsidiary label.
+Throughout the late 1960s, Polydor released albums of John Mayall & the Bluesbreakers, Cream, The Who, Jimi Hendrix, Bee Gees and Eric Clapton.